swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 #### Concatenation: `abc`

-A concatenation's `Match` is a tuple of `Substring`s followed by every pattern's capture type.
-When there are no capturing groups, the `Match` is just `Substring`.
+A concatenation's capture types are a concatenation of the capture types of its underlying patterns, ignoring any underlying patterns with no captures.

 ```swift
 let graphemeBreakLowerBound = /([0-9a-fA-F]+)\.\.[0-9a-fA-F]+/